 Secondly, during our research we’ve found that the majority of water softening products featuring high reviews online were certified regardless, so we felt it would be easier to simply focus on them for this guide.

-Most individuals expect a water softener to last them at least 10 years, so we needed to factor in all costs over this period of time when making our recommendations.
+Most individuals expect a water filtration system to last them at least 10 years, so we needed to factor in all costs over this period of time when making our recommendations.

 We know that most of our readers are environmentally conscious as well.
 So, we made every effort to highlight water softeners that do their best to ensure that they feature minimal salt waste, only replacing resin when it is fully depleted.

-As more and more water softeners begin to include advanced filtration methods, this will only become a more popular trend in the wider industry as a whole.
+As more and more water softener systems begin to include advanced filtration methods, this will only become a more popular trend in the wider industry as a whole.

 Portable VS Traditional Water Softener Systems